cedar-policy/rfcs/text/0076-entity-slice-validation.md

 Additionally, there are some application scenarios where the actors writing the policies and the people performing slicing are not the same people, and thus the slicers need to impose some kind of restrictions on policy authors.

+This RFC has a close connection to [RFC 74: Entity Slicing using Data Tries](https://github.com/cedar-policy/rfcs/pull/74), which also seeks to provide a sound foundation for entity slicing.
+We discuss the relationship between them in the Alternatives below; ultimately, we believe they are complementary and should coexist.

 ## Detailed design

 ### Entity dereferences